x-thanatos/spider/README.md

 After that, install all dependencies what declared in [lua-spider.rockspec](./lua-spider.rockspec) file via luarocks.

-Finally, execute `cd src/modules/lua-cjson-2.1.0/` and run `make install` to install lua-cjson module.
+Finally, decompress lua-cjson-2.1.0.tar.gz file then `cd lua-cjson-2.1.0` and run `make install` to install lua-cjson module.

 ## How to use